Learning Outcomes

 - CFAs are agreements where solicitor’s fees (or part) are payable only if the case succeeds.

-- CFAs must be in writing, define success, and state the success fee.
+- CFAs must be in writing, define success, and state the success fee as a percentage uplift on base costs.

-- Solicitors must comply with professional conduct duties when advising on CFAs.
+- Solicitors must comply with professional conduct duties when advising on CFAs, including transparency on costs and advising on alternative funding and insurance.

 - Clients may still be liable for disbursements and, if not protected by QOCS or insurance, the opponent’s costs.